 Typically, Chinese sausages are made of pork, pork fat, soy sauce, sugar, alcohol, rose water/essence, salt, flavour enhancers and preservatives.

 Extremely versatile, these dried, cured sausages can be added to a large variety of dishes including fried rice!
 Each small bite is extremely flavoursome and thus not much is needed to pimp up a dish.
 Once you've made this recipe, you'll understand.
 Heck, just simply opening the package you'll get a mouthwatering whiff of aroma!

 - Chinese sausages can be found at Asian grocery stores.
 If you're based in Australia, you can also find these in the Asian isles at many Coles and Woolworths!

-- Leftover rice is the ideal rice to use for the perfect fried rice.
+- Leftover rice is the best rice to use for the perfect fried rice.
 Unlike freshly cooked rice, leftover rice (ie, cooked the day before) are drier and firmer in texture.
 This allows for great stir-frying.
-You can use freshly cooked rice, of course, just be mindful of the water content when cooking the rice.
+You can use freshly steamed rice, of course, just be mindful of the water content when cooking the rice.
 Add a little less water than you would normally.

-- Soy sauce for this dish, light or dark soy sauces are both fine to use.
+- Soy sauce normal, light or dark soy sauces are all fine to use.
 Dark soy sauces are stronger in flavour and slightly less salty than normal/light soy sauces.
 So depending on which you use, adjust the amount of salt you add when cooking the fried rice.

-- Spring onion/scallion is a must!
+- Spring onion or scallion is a must!
 I find this fried rice taste pretty flat without it.
 It's aromatic and a great addition to 'oomph' up the dish or as I like to say, totally takes this dish to the next level. 🙂

 You might be thinking.. whaaaat I need to prep these sausages before cooking them?
 Okay, chill.
 You don't 'have to', but I think it's a necessary option personally.